 Edit me

-The legacy workflow is shared library based.
+In contrast, the legacy workflow is shared library based.

 The advantages of that approach are: